Bethphage seek a professional, knowledgeable and passionate volunteer to join our Board of Trustees

 - Committed to the aims and objectives of the charity

-- Prepared to attend quarterly Board Meetings (usually all day Friday and Saturday mornings) and spend adhoc time on project work, likely to equal one day per month
+- Prepared to attend quarterly Board Meetings (now typically Thursday afternoons and Friday mornings) and spend adhoc time on project work, likely to equal an average of one day per month

 - Interested to meet staff and develop knowledge of Bethphage’s purpose, role within the community and strategic objectives